neo-project/docs/docs/en-us/sc/gettingstarted/deploy.md

 3. Fill in the params in the information and meta data fields.
 Do not leave any parameter undefined, otherwise the `deploy` button won't function properly.

-   For NEP-5 asset contract, the argument is written as 0710 and the return value is 05.
+   - For NEP-5 asset contract, the argument is written as 0710 and the return value is 05.
 Detailed rules can be referred to  [Smart Contract Parameters and Return Values](../deploy/Parameter.md).

-   Check the box of `required to create a storage area` as according to NEP-5 standard, storage areas are used to maintain accounts.
+   - Check the box of `required to create a storage area` as according to NEP-5 standard, storage areas are used to maintain accounts.

-   No need to check the options` require dynamic invocation` and `Payable`.
+   - No need to check ` require dynamic invocation` and `Payable`.

 4. After all the params are defined, click `deploy`.